Fort De Soto Park

 - Wildlife Haven:

-- The park is home to a wide array of wildlife, including sea turtles, gopher tortoises, raccoons, and dolphins.
+- The park supports a wide variety of wildlife, including gopher tortoises, raccoons, dolphins, shorebirds, and nesting sea turtles in season.

 - Birdwatching Paradise:

-- As part of the Great Florida Birding Trail, Fort De Soto is a prime destination for birdwatchers, with over 300 species recorded, including pelicans, herons, ospreys, and migratory shorebirds.
+- As part of the Great Florida Birding and Wildlife Trail, Fort De Soto is a premier birding destination, with hundreds of species recorded over time, including pelicans, herons, ospreys, terns, plovers, and migratory shorebirds.

 Family-Friendly Amenities